-This form is used to evaluate the professionalism graduate students display during class and program activities.
+This part of the form evaluates graduate students' professionalism during class and program activities.
 It documents professional progress, strengths, and areas of concern.
-The Professional Characteristic meeting is considered a dialogue between faculty and students and takes place during the first winter term and second fall term, or as needed.
+The Professional Characteristic meeting is a dialogue between faculty and students and takes place during the first winter term, the second fall term, or as needed.